 - Young people often learn that U.S. history begins with the "Explorers" and then moves on to the "Colonists."
 Indigenous people are portrayed as an obstacle to the progress of American Manifest Destiny.
 In her book, An Indigenous Peoples' History of the United States (Beacon, 2015), author Roxanne Dunbar-Ortiz tells the United States story from the point of view of those who were here before European colonization began.

-- In her 2010 Ware Lecture, Winona LaDuke invited Unitarian Universalists to reflect on The Language of Empire (5:05).
+- In her 2010 Ware Lecture, Winona LaDuke invited Unitarian Universalists to reflect on The Language of Empire (Video, 5:05).
 Watch the video clip, and then reflect on the practice of changing names of geographical landmarks to honor their European "discoverers."
 Raise awareness by inviting family and friends to help compile a list of examples in your area.
 If you want to learn more, read Firsting and Lasting: Writing Indians Out of Existence in New England, by Jean M. O'Brien (University of Minnesota Press, 2010).